Follow these personal branding tips to make sure your Google profile picture is helping, not hurting, your professional brand.

 Gmail is one of the most popular email services out there today.
 In fact, if you're using an antiquated email address like comcast.net or optonline.net, I urge you to create a Gmail account that's reserved for your job-search and networking activities.

 That said, there is something you should know about your Gmail account.
-Every time you send an email, whether that’s to a friend or a prospective employer, your profile photo is included in the message.
-While you have the option to leave this image blank, I recommend changing your Gmail profile picture to one that reinforces your professional brand.
-Ideally this should be the same photo you’re using for your professional online profiles like LinkedIn.
+Every time you send an email, whether it's to a friend or a prospective employer, your profile photo is included in the message.
+While you have the option to leave this image blank, it's better for you to change your Gmail profile picture to one that reinforces your professional brand.
+Ideally, this should be the same photo you're using for your professional online profiles like LinkedIn.

 - Click the gear in the top right .